SB4D/sb4dfritz/README.md

 # sb4dfritz
-This project is mainly an exercise an object oriented programming in Python, but it also has real life applications.
-It provides customized functionality for a smart plug in my home automation setup.
+This project is mainly an exercise an object oriented programming in Python, but it does have a real life application: it provides customized functionality for a smart plug in my home automation setup.

 * For a (virtual) demonstration, please run the script `sb4dfritz_demo.py`.
 * The main features are provided in `sb4dfritz.py` building on the `fritzconnection` API.